 Ms. Gray graduated from the University of Michigan in 1983 with a bachelor’s degree in theatre and drama with a focus on acting.
 For six years prior to joining the OAC staff, Ms. Gray worked at the former Players Theatre Columbus as group sales manager.
 When time permits, she enjoys performing for various theatre companies in Central Ohio, and doing voice-over work.
 Gray was awarded Best Supporting Actress by the Columbus Theatre Roundtable in 2012 and 2018.
 Mary is married to Dan Gray, scenic designer and faculty of The Ohio State University Department of Theatre.

 Jim Arter is many things: a visual Artist; a mentor, a teacher, an activist – but above all, a catalyst.
-For many years he ran the Greater Columbus Arts Council's Artist-in Schools Program, bringing the joy of creativity to thousands of children in our community.
+For many years he partcipated in the Greater Columbus Arts Council's Artist-in Schools Program, bringing the joy of creativity to thousands of children in our community.
 In 2004, he received the Governor’s Award for Arts in Education.
-He is co-founder of the Annual “Art for Life” Auction which since 1989 has raised millions of dollars for AIDS research.
+He is co-founder of the Annual “Art for Life” Auction which since 1989 has raised millions of dollars for the AIDS community.
 Arter has direct experience with the power of art as a tool in the recovery process.